influxdata/telegraf/plugins/inputs/EXAMPLE_README.md

   - fields:
     - field3 (integer, bytes)

-### Sample Queries:
+### Sample Queries

-This section should contain some useful InfluxDB queries that can be used to get started with the plugin or to generate dashboards.
+This section can contain some useful InfluxDB queries that can be used to get started with the plugin or to generate dashboards.
 For each query listed, describe at a high level what data is returned.

 Get the max, mean, and min for the measurement in the last hour: